‘Teen Mom 2’ Producers Reveal Why They Really Hired Drama Queen Briana DeJesus For Season 8

 Teen Mom 2 producers are looking to spice things up with the addition of Briana DeJesus next season.
 With Chelsea Houska, Jenelle Evans, Kailyn Lowry, and Leah Messer returning for another year, why did they hire a drama queen like Briana for Season 8?

-According to OK Magazine, producers brought on Briana to help generate drama.
+According to OK!
+Magazine, producers brought on Briana to help generate drama.
 The other cast members weren’t bringing in new viewers and with ratings suffering, producers felt the show needed a welcome boost.

 “Some of the girls are unreliable with filming, and others just are no longer bringing the drama viewers want to see,” an insider shared.
 “They needed someone to spice it up.”

 That said, not all the cast members are happy about the new casting.
 In fact, Mackenzie McKee (Teen Mom 3) slammed the show for casting Briana instead of her.
 “The story on different baby daddies is what people are interested in,” McKee stated.
-“I hope MTV didn’t chose her over me because I am married and have three kids with the same guy.”
+“I hope MTV didn’t chose [sic] her over me because I am married and have three kids with the same guy.”

 McKee wasn’t the only one surprised by the move.
 The Hollywood Gossip reports that Teen Mom fans were shocked to learn about Briana’s casting.
 Despite the surprising turn, it’s clear that Briana will stir up plenty of drama when Teen Mom 2 returns later this year.
 Whether or not this helps with the show’s ratings is yet to be seen.